"Is Psychology a Science?" - Introduction to Psychology (Part 2)

 Science is any field that follows the scientific method.
 This consists of five steps: making an observation/formulating a question, establishing a hypothesis, conducting a test, analyzing the data, and forming a conclusion.

 In order to find out whether psychology undergoes the scientific method we will examine a research paper to check if psychologists do follow these steps.
 The paper that will be examined comes from the journal Psychopharmacology, which is also the branch of psychology that deals with the effects of drugs.
-It is titled "Effects of 2-bromoterguride, a dopamine D2 receptor partial agonist, on cognitive dysfunction and social aversion in rats."
+It is titled "Effects of 2-bromoterguride, a dopamine D2 receptor partial

 As mentioned before, the scientific method starts with an observation and then a question.
 In this case, the drug, which is 2-Bromoterguride, meets the prerequisites to be considered an atypical antipsychotic drug.
 The hypothesis is made based on the observation that 2-bromoterguride is effective at reducing the positive symptoms of schizophrenia, which includes cognitive problems.
 To test their hypothesis, they used sub-chronic PCP treatment to produce cognitive deficits and social aversion, and tested the effects of the drug in a series of different tasks.
 They found that at two different doses 2-bromoterguride was able to reverse the deficits induced by the researchers.
 For their conclusion, researchers supported the use of the drugs as an antipsychotic based on its effects on positive and negative symptoms of schizophrenia.